LingDong-/wax/QUICKSTART.md

     (let y float)
 )
 ```
 Structs are declared with `struct` keyword.
-In it, fields are listed with `let` expessions, though initial values cannot be specified (they'll be set to zero values of respective types when the struct gets allocated).
+In it, fields are listed with `let` expressions, though initial values cannot be specified (they'll be set to zero values of respective types when the struct gets allocated).

 Another example: structs used for implementing linked lists might look something like this: